Bassemoueslati/Chatboot-RAG/README.md

-# Gym Exercise and Diet Chatbot
+# Gym Exercise and Diet Chatbot.

 A Retrieval-Augmented Generation (RAG) based chatbot that provides personalized gym exercise and diet recommendations using Streamlit, FAISS, Sentence Transformers, and Ollama LLM.